 Mr. Ban’s visit comes days after Deputy Emergency Relief Coordinator Margareta Wahlström told reporters that the situation in Sudan’s Darfur region is deteriorating.

-Wahlström said that in the period from June to August this year, a total of 55,000 people have been newly displaced, bringing the total number of displaced persons in the region to 2.2 million, UN figures said.
+Wahlström said that in the period between June and August, a total of 55,000 people have been newly displaced, bringing the total number of displaced persons in the region to 2.2 million, U.N. figures showed.

 Canadian and European diplomats were shook up earlier last week when Sudan expelled Canada’s acting charge d’affaires, Nuala Lawlor, along with European Commission Ambassador Kent Degerfelt.

-Sudan accused the two of “meddling” in the Sudan’s internal affairs.
-Three days later, Paul Barker, the Director of the U.S.-based aid agency CARE, was also expelled for similar reasons according to the government.
+Sudan accused the two of “meddling” in Sudan’s internal affairs.
+Three days later, Paul Barker, the Director of the U.S.-based aid agency, CARE, was also expelled for similar reasons according to the government.

 In response to the expulsion, Canada expelled a Sudanese diplomat working at the Sudanese embassy in Ottawa.
 Foreign Minister Maxime Bernier later called the Sudanese expulsion “unjustified.”

-During his visit in the next few days, Mr. Ban will meet with Sudanese President Omar al-Bashir along with opposition leaders in the south.
+During his current visit, Mr. Ban will meet with Sudanese President Omar al-Bashir along with opposition leaders in the south.
 He will then visit neighbouring Libya and Chad to drum up support.

 The U.N. stands ready to assist in this effort,” Mr. Ban said.